 Applicant choice is a factor among many that we use when making our admission decisions.
 Where we have a select number of spaces to offer to students that are found to be equally competitive, we give consideration to those applicants who have listed U of T Engineering as one of their top choices.

 Students who rank U of T Engineering below 3rd choice on their OUAC application will be disadvantaged in the admissions process.

 Applicants are encouraged to submit their Online Student Profile and supporting documents by December 1 for early consideration.
 The deadline for students to complete their Online Student Profile and submit all supporting documents is January 15.
 For a more comprehensive list of important dates and deadlines, please visit the Important Deadlines page.

 If you are a current Ontario high school student, your high school will automatically send us your grades for your current Ontario high school courses.

-If you completed or are completing studies outside of Ontario, submit your requireddocuments using the Document Upload feature in the Engineering Applicant Portal.
+If you completed or are completing studies outside of Ontario, review the documents required for your education system and submit your required documents using the Document Upload feature in the Engineering Applicant Portal.